mnemnion/JLpeg.jl/docs/src/index.md

 Accordingly, `λ` passed to `A` should be free of side effects.

 `Q`, a "query" action, happens during the match, as soon as `patt` is matched.
-It receives `patt` as a SubString, and must return a `Bool`, which determines if that pattern succeeds or fails.
+It receives the region matched by `patt` as a SubString, and must return a `Bool`, which determines if that pattern succeeds or fails.

 As an example, here's a use of `Q` to match strings of digits divisible by 3 in base 10.